WolfCube/mining-utils/README.md

 ## Automatic startup

-In order to automatically start all the scripts, `startup` needs to be called continously, so that it costantly monitors the active scripts and resumes them if necessary.
+In order to automatically start all the scripts, `startup` needs to be called continously, so that it can costantly monitor the active scripts and resume them if necessary.

 To do that, the easiest thing is to add this line to the `rc.local` file